XRPLF/xrpl-dev-portal/content/tx_format.md

 After doing that, you generate the signed binary format for the transaction.
 There are two ways to do this:

 1. Convert it to a binary blob and sign it offline.
 This is preferable, since it means that the account secret used for signing the transaction is never transmitted over any network connection.
-  * [rsign.js](https://github.com/ripple/ripple-lib/blob/develop/bin/rsign.js) is a JavaScript implementation of offline signing.
+  * [ripple-lib](https://github.com/ripple/ripple-lib) has an implementation of offline signing.
 2. Have a `rippled` server sign the transaction for you.
 The [sign command](rippled-apis.html#sign) takes a JSON-format transaction and secret and returns the signed binary transaction format ready for submission.
 (Transmitting your account secret is dangerous, so you should only do this from within a trusted and encrypted sub-net, to a server you control.)
   * As a shortcut, you can use the [submit command](rippled-apis.html#submit) with a `tx_json` object to sign and submit a transaction all at once.
 This is only recommended for testing and development purposes.